Display

 So the boy is helped to build his banga, to mould himself on his own, while, of course keeping an eye on him.
 Then starts the school of life for the young boy.
 He begins by modeling his new shelter to reflect his own image.

 At an age when the boy's mind is fertile, the banga becomes the artistic expression of his actual emotions, the way he expresses his vision of the world, apprehends and conquers his immediat environment.
 Half angelic, half demoniac, the decorative paintings on the walls of his banga convey rather his fears or his hopes.
 Will he be up to the new challenges he has to face? - new frontiers, new territories to conquer, and perhaps, still less evident for him, new inner untamed world to deal with.
-Those paintings become more and more precise as the boy grows up, as his independence from his parents becomes more sure and as he integrates into his cognitive ie: inner self or inner database the rudiments of life.
+Those paintings become more and more precise as the boy grows up, as his independence from his parents becomes more sure and as he integrates into his cognitive the rudiments of life.

 Copyright @2009